snokvist/splashscreen_rk/README.md

 `c` to clear the queue, `s` to start, `x` to stop, and `q` to quit.
 All control features are also available over HTTP via `GET /request/{start,stop,list}` and `GET /request/enqueue/<name>` for sequences or combos.

+The runtime monitors the configured UDP ports to provide seamless failover.
+As long as datagrams are observed on the primary port, the program streams only to that destination and ignores the secondary port to avoid unnecessary CPU load.
+If the primary stream stops for a brief period, the secondary socket is enabled and the application automatically switches its UDP output to the secondary destination as soon as packets arrive there.

 ## Preparing H.265 Inputs